slavaGanzin/await/README.md

 # await
-*24K small footprint single binary runs list of commands in parallel and waits for their termination*
+*24K small memory footprint single binary runs list of commands in parallel and waits for their termination*

 # Installation
 ```bash